noaione/yuusha-shoukan-ln/sources/v10/chapter2.md

 this should be the end of what I need to do in the Hydra Kingdom... but that’s not the case at all.
 In fact, this wasn’t included in my plans, but this was something decided after I went with the flow.
-When I left the inn at around noon, I found the person I had an appointment with…...
+When I left the inn at around noon, I found the person I had an appointment with...
 Shea-san.

 Shea-san asked me before for something she can do as an apology, to which I replied that she could buy me a meal, so she’s going to treat me to lunch today.